moveit/moveit_tutorials/doc/motion_planning_pipeline/motion_planning_pipeline_tutorial.rst

 The Entire Code
 ---------------
-The entire code can be seen :codedir:`here in the MoveIt!
-GitHub project<motion_planning_pipeline>`.
+The entire code can be seen :codedir:`here in the MoveIt GitHub project<motion_planning_pipeline>`.

 .. tutorial-formatter:: ./src/motion_planning_pipeline_tutorial.cpp

 The Launch File
 ---------------
 The entire launch file is :codedir:`here <motion_planning_pipeline/launch/motion_planning_pipeline_tutorial.launch>` on GitHub.
-All the code in this tutorial can be compiled and run from the moveit_tutorials package that you have as part of your MoveIt! setup.
+All the code in this tutorial can be compiled and run from the moveit_tutorials package that you have as part of your MoveIt setup.